-Mouldlife's Thixo is a specially formulated thixotroping agent, for use with TINSIL and SUPERSIL Silicone Mould Making Rubbers.
+Mouldlife Thixo is a specially formaulated Thixotropic agent, for use with Silicone Mould Making Rubbers.

-It has been designed to produce an attractive butter-on consistency within seconds of addition to the catalyzed or unanalyzed liquid rubber.
+It has been designed to product an attractive, butt-on consistency within second of addition to the catalyzed or unanalyzed liquid rubber.

 - Easy addition level